plot_relationship.py

 eir_val (str, optional): The EIR (Entomological Inoculation Rate) value to

 be used for plotting.
-Default is 'simulatedEIR'.
+Default is 'eir'.

 channel (str, optional): The outcome variable to compare to EIR.
 Default is